smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 DefaultIdleInTxSessionTimeout = '1m'
 ```
+Database queries will timeout if they are idle in transaction for this duration or longer.

 ### DefaultLockTimeout<a id='Database-DefaultLockTimeout'></a>
 ```toml
 DefaultLockTimeout = '1h'
 ```
+Database queries will timeout if they are stuck waiting to take a lock for this duration or longer.

 ### DefaultQueryTimeout<a id='Database-DefaultQueryTimeout'></a>
 ```toml
 DefaultQueryTimeout = '1s'
 ```
+Database queries expected to return quickly will timeout after exceeding this duration.

 ### MigrateOnStartup<a id='Database-MigrateOnStartup'></a>
 ```toml